 Components

 A component is a dependency in a dependency container.
 All components in Kora are Singletons.
 A Singleton is a class that has an instance created only once.
+Components are injected only if they are root component, or if they are required in other components as dependencies.

-Components are only injected if they are a root component, or if they are required in other components as dependencies.
 Components that do not meet these requirements are not included in the dependency container.

 Auto factory